 For each implementation of the Library, NAG distributes the example programs in machine-readable form, with all necessary modifications already applied.
 Many sites make the programs accessible to you in this form.
-They may also be obtained directly from the NAG Web site.
+Generic forms of the programs, without implementation-specific modifications, may be obtained directly from the NAG Web site.

-Note that the results from running the example programs may not be identical in all implementations, and may not agree exactly with the results which are printed in the Manual and which were obtained from a double precision implementation (with approximately 16 digits of precision).
+Note that the results from running the example programs may not be identical in all implementations, and may not agree exactly with the results in the Manual and which were obtained from a double precision implementation (with approximately 16 digits of precision).